alphagov/government-service-design-manual/service-manual/making-software/standalone-apps.md

 They persist on the device and can access all the hardware features (camera, storage, phone capabilities, etc).
 Because they run using native code, different versions must be created for each operating system.
 Examples of native apps include Spotify, Angry Birds, Instagram and Skype.

 #### Pros
-- Revenue (download and buy)
+- revenue (download and buy)
-- Persistent presence on device
+- persistent presence on device
-- Can access all functions on a device
+- can access all functions on a device
-- Snappier performance in general
+- snappier performance in general
-- Can be used offline, in some cases
+- can be used offline, in some cases

 #### Cons
-- Expensive to develop and maintain
+- expensive to develop and maintain
-- Needs several different versions (Android, iPhone, iPad, Blackberry etc)
+- needs several different versions (Android, iPhone, iPad, Blackberry etc)
-- Service iteration more complex (at least 3 types of app to deploy)
+- service iteration more complex (at least 3 types of app to deploy)
-- Can only be downloaded via gatekeeper app stores (Apple, Google)
+- can only be downloaded via gatekeeper app stores (Apple, Google)
-- Most apps are rarely downloaded, and even then hardly used
+- most apps are rarely downloaded, and even then hardly used

 ### What is responsive web design?